WALDORF / STEINER

 A "rock bring" presides at the upper left.

-(He has no real significance, but at the end of sculpting,
+(The rock being has no real significance, but at the end of sculpting,

 Steiner decided the statue seemed unbalanced, so he tossed in